 Tickling dry skin scale sets off the itch so moisturizing is really important.
 (Think of dry skin scale like tiny feathers brushing over your skin and tickling you.)
 I described my moisturizing recommendations in my post on notalgia paresthetica.

 If your skin is really dry and irritated, you will need to start with bland, rich moisturizers.
+My top choice is my Natural Body Butter Cream with healing avocado, sunflower, apricot and jojoba oils, aloe vera, glycerin, shea and cocoa butters.
+It's magically soothing - trust me and my brachioradial pruritus and notalgia parestietica!
+Apply it daily after bathing.
 Eventually, glycolic acid products will work the best to control flaky scale.
-My favorite way to keep itchy arm skin well-moisturized and free from tickling dry scale is with one of my AHA Body Skin Smoothing Kits.
+My favorite way to keep itchy arm skin well-moisturized and free from tickling dry scale is my Ultra-Fast Triple Action Body Skin Smoothing Kit.

 The products are used to keep your skin from becoming scaly so that the scale won't tickle your skin into the cascade of unending itch.
 They are highly effective at doing the job!